Historical directory of Hungarian, Hungarian-descended, and Hungarian-speaking clergy serving abroad

 Domestic service locations

-1938 1945 Debrecen Hungary Piarista Gimnázium Director, Organizer of the Business Department
+1938 1945 Debrecen, Kingdom of Hungary Hungary Piarista Gimnázium Director, Organizer of the Business Division

 1945 1945 is taken prisoner (first by the Americans, then by the Soviets)